harshp30/SVMIndicatorsTradingStrategyImplementation/README.md

 ### Next Steps:

-- The ML model can be trained on an expanded search space for the parameter, something like raytune could be used to use a smart search algorithm to perform hyperparemeter tuning rather then brute force
+- The ML model can be trained on an expanded search space for the parameter, something like raytune could be used to use a smart search algorithm to perform hyperparameter tuning rather than brute force
-- Differnt models could be explored to see if there is a better suited machine learning model for this specific classification
+- Different models could be explored to see if there is a better-suited machine learning model for this specific classification

 ---

 ### Additional Notes:

-- Results of the model is attached in [Results.txt](https://github.com/harshp30/SVMIndicatorsTradingStrategyImplementation/blob/main/Results.txt)
+- Results of the model are attached in [Results.txt](https://github.com/harshp30/SVMIndicatorsTradingStrategyImplementation/blob/main/results.txt)
 - Data is provided by [Holczer Balazs](https://www.udemy.com/course/quantitative-finance-algorithmic-trading-ii-time-series/)
+- The code blocks above are not complete, to view the full code go to the src files